Matheson House – Cheraw, South Carolina

 The home was purchased in 1835 by Scottish immigrant John Matheson, though it continued to operate as a school until Cheraw Academy moved downtown in 1838.
 It then became a private residence.
 When General Sherman and his troops occupied Cheraw in March of 1865, the building was briefly used as the Union headquarters.
 The Federal occupiers left the home intact, and it remained a residence until Matheson descendants deeded the home to the Town of Cheraw in 1960.
 It was used as Cheraw’s public library until 1998, when a new library was built.
 The Matheson House then became a private home once again.

-The Matheson House is listed in the National Register as part of the Cheraw Historic District, which says the following about the area:
+The Matheson House is listed in the National register as part of the Cheraw Historic District:

 Around 1736 Welsh Baptists came to South Carolina and settled in the Pee Dee region.
 In 1766 Eli Kershaw, who had been given a grant of land along the Pee Dee River, laid out the town of Cheraw.
 It was incorporated in 1820.
 Located at a key navigational point, Cheraw began to develop as a commercial center of interior South Carolina; however, the Civil War and Reconstruction temporarily halted this progress.
 For a time development was impeded and rebuilding was delayed.
 Although the town eventually prospered, much of its physical character remained unaltered.
 The town of Cheraw also played an important role in South Carolina military history.